Skip to Content

 These low light plants can take areas away from the windows and darker corners of your rooms.
 Give one a try soon.

-If you like low light plants with big leaves, philodendrons are for you.
+If you like plants with big leaves, there are many low light philodendron varieties that you can enjoy.

 When this plant is young, the glossy, heart-shaped leaves are quite deeply indented, and as the plant ages, they become more deeply cut as they grow and develop splits in the leaves.